 How much is a Starbucks latte?
 Maybe like five bucks.
 With a difference of $400 between the new car and old car, if you drove the old Honda you’d have to sip 80 lattes a month just to be even.
 Your bladder would give out before that.

-With housing, you want to try to keep your purchase price at no more than 2 times your household income.
-If you want to be super conservative, then go for something between 1 and 1.5 times your household income.
+With housing, you want to try to keep your purchase price at no more than twice your household income.
+If you want to be super conservative, then go for something between one and one and a half times your household income.

-A bank will approve you for up to 3.5 times income.
+A bank will approve you for up to three and a half times your income.
 Asking a financial institution how much house you can afford is like asking a kid how many cookies they want to eat.
 The answer is always MORE.
 The bank makes more money the more house you buy, so naturally, they’re going to be inclined to suggest something on the higher end of the range.

 I’ve never seen a case out of the 100+ veterinarians I’ve consulted with where something besides housing or cars were torpedoing their budget.
-Be careful with these 2 categories and you’ll have an abundance of resources to use on other things that could make you wealthy.
+Be careful with these two categories and you’ll have an abundance of resources to use on other things that could make you wealthy.
+Don't go down the rabbit hole of trying to keep up appearances.
+Ultimately, you want to be spending time on other things in your life and doing a good job at your vet clinic.

-Another temptation for veterinarians is to let credit card companies ease the financial burden of living on a lower income, especially during the beginning of your career as an intern or resident.
+Another temptation for veterinarians is to let credit card companies ease the financial burden of living on a lower income, especially during the beginning of your career with an internship or as a resident at a facility.
 I often see new veterinarians burdened by credit card debt they picked up during school too.

 Why is credit card debt so bad?
-Besides the obscenely high interest rates, you could easily damage your credit score.
-Even if you’re carrying a 0 APR balance, what if you hurt your score by enough that your mortgage rate is higher than it would’ve been otherwise?
-Then you’ve cost yourself 30 years-worth of extra finance charges.
+Besides the obscenely high interest rates, you could easily damage your credit score if you can't keep up with payments.
+This could impact the rate you're quoted when it comes to your mortgage.
+Then you’ve cost yourself 30 years worth of extra finance charges.

 Credit card debt is an indication that extreme sacrifices need to be made over a short period of time.
 That usually means dumping an expensive car, taking on a roommate, limiting dining out, or going on a shopping fast.

 The sacrifice needs to last as long as it takes to get a secure pile of cash.
-Once you have this, you’ll not only be insulated from personal emergencies.
-You’ll also have leverage in being able to take new jobs and negotiate higher salaries.
+Follow these instructions and you’ll not only be insulated from personal emergencies.
+You’ll also have leverage in being able to take new jobs, pursue special interests, and negotiate higher salaries as a practitioner of animal science.

 The right approach depends on your personal preferences, math, your family status, spousal income and more.

 Here’s a simple rule to use.
-If you owe less than 1.5 times your household income (or will soon) and work in a private practice, then go ahead and pay down your debt.
+If you owe less than 1.5 times your household income (or will soon) and work in private practice with internal medicine or surgeries, then go ahead and pay down your debt.
 Refinance with one of the cash back bonus links at this page and you’ll get something in the 2.5% to 5% range where more of your money will go to principal instead of interest.

-The other route is using Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).
+The other route is using Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE) to make your Doctor of Veterinary Medicine Degree more affordable.

 Notice I didn’t say Income-Based Repayment (IBR), Extended, Graduated, or Standard.
 That’s because they’re awful plans yet I constantly see veterinarians using them.
 If that’s you, please contact us as I’m almost sure we could save you money.
 I’ve seen dozens of vets throwing away thousands of dollars with extremely inefficient student loan repayment.
 Don’t be one of them.